GregPDesSCH/DespyNumPyramidGenerator/README.md

 I would like to thank [Emmanuel Acheampong](https://github.com/acheamponge) for providing me a starting motivation to side projects.

+I also give thanks to [Refactoring Guru](https://refactoring.guru/) in Ukraine for providing some insight into potential code refactoring.

 Gregory Desrosiers, Bachelor of Soft.
 Eng., UWaterloo 2019
 Personal Website: [https://gregpdessch.github.io](https://gregpdessch.github.io)
 GitHub: [GregPDesSCH](https://github.com/GregPDesSCH)